Kentucky National Guard Soldier plays TAPS with childhood Bugle hero on Memorial Day 2022

-Spc.
-Anthony Rayburn, 223rd Military Police Company, and Steve Buttleman, the official bugler of Churchill Downs and the Kentucky Derby, play Taps on Memorial Day at Churchill Downs in Louisville, Ky., May 30, 2022.
-Rayburn was inspired to learn the bugle after Buttleman played for the group of young Boy Scouts in 2010.
-(U.S. Army video by Sgt.
-Jesse Elbouab)
+LOUISVILLE, Ky. – In 2010, Spc.
+Anthony Rayburn, 223rd Military Police Company, witnessed his first bugle call during a Boy Scout's event at Churchill Downs in Louisville, Ky.
+Steve Buttleman, the official bugler of Churchill Downs and the Kentucky Derby, played for the group of young men, where 10-year-old Rayburn vividly recalls telling his mother after, "When I grow up, I want to do that."

+Rayburn and Buttleman found themselves in the exact location 12 years post their first engagement, during the 148th running of the Kentucky Derby.
+In a chance run-in, Rayburn, supporting the event in a military police capacity, shared the impactful memory with his childhood inspiration and confessed he had followed through on the aspiration.

+Today, Rayburn plays the Bugle as a member of the Kentucky National Guard's Honor Guard, the state's only bugle player, not in the band.

 |Date Taken: